-For Salt’s latest Women in Tech interview, we caught up with Jemma Green, Co-founder and Chairman at Power Ledger to talk diversity and advice on creating an inclusive workplace.
+For Salt, a global, award-winning digital recruitment agency‘s latest Women in Tech interview, we caught up with Jemma Green, Co-founder and Chairman at Power Ledger to talk diversity and advice on creating an inclusive workplace.

 What is your current role and the most exciting part of your work?

 At Power Ledger, as the Chairman I look after strategic partnerships, external relations and risk management.
 This includes meeting with prospective clients, networking, overlooking marketing and media strategy as well as attending conferences and speaking engagements.

 The most exciting part is on-boarding new clients and being able to delight them with our technology.
 Hearing positive feedback on the work we’re doing never gets old.
 I also really enjoy being able to create a culture at work where people are excited to be there and are being stretched by interesting work.

 What has been your most career-defining moment that you are proud of?

 In October last year, Power Ledger was voted the winner in Sir Richard Branson’s Extreme Tech Challenge.
 The finals took place on Necker Island which I attended with my family (3-month-old son, Castiel, 3-year-old daughter, Amelie and my husband Andrew).
 One of Power Ledger’s other co-founders John Bulich and his wife were there too.

 The top three finalists pitched to a panel of judges, including Sir Richard Branson.
 I must have practiced my talk 100 times, and yet pitching in front of him I was the most nervous I have ever been.